lafleurdeboum/metronome/README.md

 You will need `python`, `python-mingus` and `fluidsynth` to use this script. `python-mingus` is a wonderful python module dedicated to music ; if it isn't in your distribution's repo you can install it with
   `pip install mingus`

 Then just download and run the script.
+Oh you will also need a soundfont file, called african.sf2, living in the same dir as the script.
+Courtesy of Thomas at hammersound : http://hammersound.net/hs_soundfonts.html .

 ## Usage